Rest, Recovery, and a Little Disney Magic: Lessons from a San Angelo Sick Day

 The Clinic Visit: Finding Kindness in Unexpected Places

-We did the usual swabs, talked through symptoms, and I left with the classic “how to feel better at home” checklist: stay home, drink plenty of water and fluids, try not to talk (sore throat’s orders!), and most importantly, rest.
+We did the usual swabs, talked through what to expect, and I left with the classic “how to feel better at home” checklist: stay home, drink plenty of water and fluids, try not to talk (sore throat’s orders!), and most importantly, rest.
 It’s advice we’ve all heard a hundred times, but somehow, when it comes from someone who looks you in the eye and says, “You’re going to be okay.
 Just take care of yourself,” it lands a little softer.

 Rest as Resistance: Giving Myself Permission to Pause

 Rest is not my default setting.
-If you know me, you know I’m always juggling a dozen things—family, creative projects, community commitments, the never-ending to-do list.
+If you know me, you know I’m always juggling a dozen things—family, creative projects, community commitments, and the never-ending to-do list.
+I’m wired to keep moving, to check off every box, to be “on” even when my body is whispering for a break.
 But today, I’m surrendering.
-The world outside might be buzzing with energy, but here in HQ, it’s slow, soft, and sacred.

 I wrap myself tighter in my Minnie Mouse hoodie, pull the blankets up, and let myself just be.
 I sip ginger ale, nibble my sandwich, and let the gentle rhythm of my crochet hook quiet my mind.
 Every stitch is a small act of rebellion against the pressure to be “productive.”
 Today, rest is enough.

 There’s a unique bravery in pausing, in letting the world move on without you for a while.
 It’s not easy to let go of guilt or the urge to catch up, but healing asks for softness and surrender.
-I’m learning—slowly—that my worth isn’t measured by what I accomplish on my busiest days, but how kindly I treat myself on my slowest.
+I’m learning—slowly—that my worth isn’t measured by what I accomplish on my busiest days, but by how kindly I treat myself on my slowest.

 Tiny Joys and Unexpected Silver Linings